 OECD Home › Employment › More News

-The OECD unemployment rate was stable at 8.0% in April 2013, unchanged from the previous month.
+The OECD unemployment rate stood at 7.9% in August 2013, unchanged from the previous month.
 Across the OECD area, 47.8 million persons were unemployed in August 2013.

 The low-skilled are more likely than others to be unemployed, have bad health and earn much less, according to the first OECD Survey of Adult Skills.
 Countries with greater inequality in skills proficiency also have higher income inequality.

 Endorsing the OECD’s Action Plan for Youth at the OECD’s annual Ministerial Meeting in Paris in May 2013, ministers underlined the need to focus attention on the most disadvantaged youth.